 Dollar-Cost Averaging is an investing strategy commonly used by investors.
 If you regularly contribute to a retirement fund or your investment portfolio, you automatically use dollar-cost averaging.
 This regular contribution averages out the overall cost of the investment.

-If the stock price decreases over time, the investor will receive more shares for their money, meaning the asset’s average price is decreased.
+If the stock price decreases over time, the investor will receive more shares for their money, meaning the asset’s average price decreases.
 This averages down the cost per share, promoting a successful investing outcome.
 If the stock price increases, they get fewer stocks, which increases the overall average cost.

 Related Article: [Dollar Cost Averaging In Stocks [8 Top Investing Strategies]